 Schema markup sounds technical and boring, but it actually helps with voice search SEO quite a lot.

 It’s basically code that helps search engines understand what your content means, not just what it says.
-Like adding labels so Google knows exactly what it’s looking at.
+It functions similarly to adding labels, ensuring that Google understands exactly what it’s looking at.

 For local businesses, these schema types matter most: